genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to calculate the number of reads overlapped the genes and other features.
-The application accepts Mapped Reads and Reference Genome as inputs and generates Mapped Read Counts (containing information about number of reads overlapping each gene specified in the reference annotation).
+The application accepts mapped reads and reference genome as inputs and generates Mapped Read Counts (containing information about number of reads overlapping each gene specified in the reference annotation).